 Weight – Each tile weighs approximately 1.76 Lbs.

-Recommended Uses – Economy soft carpet tiles works well as an inexpensive trade show flooring solution, as a low cost basement flooring, as a temporary home gym flooring, as exhibit booth flooring for conferences, and in any other location where a low cost anti fatigue carpet tile solution would be useful.
+Recommended Uses – Economy soft carpet tiles work well as an inexpensive trade show flooring solution, a low-cost basement flooring, a temporary home gym flooring, an exhibit booth flooring for conferences, and in any other location where a low-cost anti fatigue carpet tile solution would be useful.

 - Start in one corner of the room with a corner tile and add border tiles outward along the adjacent walls.
 Add center, corner, and border tiles where you see fit.

 - When coming up to an opposite wall, make sure you cut the tiles to fit the area leaving a gap that’s roughly the thickness of the tiles being used to account for expansion and contraction of the floor tiles in varied temperature ranges.

 Note: When piecing interlocking tiles together, adhesives aren’t usually needed since the weight of the product is usually enough to keep the floor tiles from moving.
 However, if you do experience movement and would like to ensure that the tiles do not slide at all, you can use some double-sided tape or mat tape around the perimeter of the installation to prevent any movement.